makjac/flutter_file_info/README.md

 # flutter_file_info

-A Flutter plugin for retrieving detailed file metadata, including native icons.
-Ideal for applications needing file information and icons.
+A Flutter plugin for retrieving detailed file metadata, including system-native file icons.
+You can retrieve the native icon assigned to a file based on its type, ensuring a consistent visual representation across platforms.
+Perfect for applications that require access to file details and icons.

-## Currently supported features
+## Features

 * Access to native file icons.
 * Retrieval of detailed file metadata.